House of Bernadotte: Bernadotte arms

 The new feature of these arms was that the eagle of Napoleon was replaced by a black raven of Odin.
 Over this was a field of stars of gold in reference to the title of Marshal of France.

 After the death of his father in 1844, prince Oscar became King Oscar I of Sweden and Norway, replaced the field of stars with the Big Dipper/Charles' Wain.
 In addition to the rules governing the arms of the kingdoms of Sweden-Norway, rules were established for the arms of the queen and the royal prince and princesses.

 In 1885, King Oscar II of Sweden replaced the raven with the beak and talons of gold.

 In 1908, King Gustav V of Sweden returned the color gold to the Napoleonic Eagle.

-The Count of Wisborg (Greve af Wisborg, Comte de Wisborg, Graf von Wisborg) is a title of nobility granted by the Monarch of Luxembourg to some male-members of the Swedish royal family, including their spouses and descendants.
-Since 1892, the title has been borne by the male-line descendants of four Princes of Sweden who married without the consent of the King of Sweden, thereby losing their right of succession to the throne for themselves and their descendants, and had their royal titles prohibited.
+Prince Bernadotte, personal, and Count of Wisborg (Greve av Wisborg, Comte de Wisborg, Graf von Wisborg), hereditary, are titles of nobility granted by the Monarch of Luxembourg to four male-members of the Swedish royal family, including their spouses.
+Since 1892, the comital title has been borne by the male-line descendants of the four princes of Sweden who married without the consent of the King of Sweden, thereby losing their right of succession to the throne for themselves and their descendants, and thus had their royal titles prohibited.